gabrielsoltz/metahub/README.md

 ## Updating Findings Workflow Status

-Fetch findings with SH filters `Title="S3.8 S3 Block Public Access setting should be enabled at the bucket-level" ResourceType=AwsS3Bucket ProductName="Security Hub" RecordState=ACTIVE WorkflowStatus=NEW` and list (terminal) with MetaChecks enabled and MetaChecks filters `is_public=False` and update Worfklow Satus to `SUPPRESSED` with a Note `Suppressing reason: non-public S3 buckets`:
+Fetch findings with SH filters `Title="S3.8 S3 Block Public Access setting should be enabled at the bucket-level" ResourceType=AwsS3Bucket ProductName="Security Hub" RecordState=ACTIVE WorkflowStatus=NEW` and list (terminal) with MetaChecks enabled and MetaChecks filters `is_public=False` and update Workflow Status to `SUPPRESSED` with a Note `Suppressing reason: non-public S3 buckets`:

 ```sh
 ./metahub --list-findings --meta-checks --sh-filters ProductName="Security Hub" RecordState=ACTIVE WorkflowStatus=NEW ResourceType=AwsS3Bucket Title="S3.8 S3 Block Public Access setting should be enabled at the bucket-level" --mh-filters-checks is_public=False --update-findings Note="Suppressing reason: non-public S3 buckets" Workflow=SUPPRESSED